Central European Cinemas within the Context of the World Cinema

-The Visegrad region of Central Europe has long been known as an artistic and intellectual island within the greater European sphere.
-Although ravaged by war, foreign occupation, and totalitarian governments for much of the last few centuries, the Visegrad countries (Czech and Slovak Republics, Hungary, and Poland) have managed to survive and often thrive as centers of culture and artistic experimentation.
-This course will focus on films from four of the largest cultural groups in the Visegrad region Central Europe (Czech, Slovak, Hungarian, and Polish) with the goal of examining how this region?s history has impacted its culture by looking at the four regions? responses to identity, war, and domestic social problems.
-In addition to focusing on film theory, we will also be discussing cultural history and media theory, learning approaches to ?reading? films not only as movies, but also as multi-faceted cultural artifacts.
+Central Europe has long been known as an artistic and intellectual island within the greater European sphere.
+Although ravaged by war, foreign occupation, and totalitarian governments for much of the last few centuries, Central Europe has managed to survive and often thrive as centers of culture and artistic experimentation.
+This course will focus on films from several influential areas in Central Europe with the goal of examining how this region’s history has impacted its culture by looking at avant-garde cinema and its influence on popular genre cinema.
+In addition to focusing on film theory, we will also be discussing cultural history and media theory, learning approaches to “reading” films not only as movies, but also as multi-faceted cultural artifacts.
 To this end, our readings will contain primary source materials on cinema history, historical research, film theory, and literature intended to broaden our understanding of the various cultures, visual and otherwise which inform cinema creation in this part of Europe.

 While this syllabus gives a fairly accurate portrayal of the material we will cover, additional material may be assigned (and assigned material may be dropped or altered) at any time as the semester progresses, in order to better suit the needs and interests of the class.

 Recommended or required reading

 Robert Weine - Cabinet of Dr. Caligari, 1920

 Fritz Lang - M, 1931, Metropolis, 1927Martin Frič - Hej Rup!, 1936, Jánošík 1935,

 Ivan Pyryev - Cossacks of the Kuban, 1950